alexfernandez/alexfernandez.github.io/2023/climate-change-conclusion.md

 ## My Contribution

 What do I intend to do?
-For starters, stop paying attention to those "carbon capture" supposedly high-tech projects, which I think are just lame attempts at fixing our problems with technology, when better solutions are right there in front of us.
+For starters, stop paying attention to those supposedly high-tech projects like "carbon capture" or "nuclear fusion":
+I think they are just lame attempts at fixing our problems with technology, when better solutions are right there in front of us.
 I may of course be wrong as I have often been in the past, so you can keep an eye on those projects too if you want.